ganlvtech/go-bilibili-live-websocket/README.md

-# Bilibili Live WebSocket Go Client
+# Bilibili Live WebSocket Go Client Demo

+This project is only a demo.
+Keep everything simplest.

 ## Usage